bright/new-www/_posts/2017-12-15-aws-cloudformation-patterns-practices-cloudform.md

 ---
 layout: post
 title: AWS CloudFormation patterns & practices with cloudform
-excerpt: Recently we introduced cloudform – our open-source library that allows managing AWS CloudFormation template files through TypeScript.
+excerpt: Recently we introduced cloudform – our open-source library that allows for managing AWS CloudFormation template files through TypeScript.
 Its core value proposition is to cope with the massive JSON files in a sane and familiar way – to treat it as any other TypeScript code we have in our project.
 But what does it actually mean?
-Let's see at some examples where this path can lead us to.
+Let's look at some examples to check where this path can lead us to.
 tags: AWS CloudFormation open-source
 comments: true
-hidden: true
 author: adam
 image: /images/cloudform/mindmap.jpg
 ---

-Recently we introduced [`cloudform`](https://brightinventions.pl/blog/introducing-cloudform-tame-aws-cloudformation-templates/) – our [open-source library](https://www.npmjs.com/package/cloudform) that allows managing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template files through TypeScript.
+Recently we introduced [`cloudform`](https://brightinventions.pl/blog/introducing-cloudform-tame-aws-cloudformation-templates/) – our [open-source library](https://www.npmjs.com/package/cloudform) that allows for managing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template files through TypeScript.
 Its core value proposition is to cope with the massive JSON files in a sane and familiar way – to treat it as any other TypeScript code we have in our project.
 But what does it actually mean?
-Let's see at some examples where this path can lead us to.
+Let's look at some examples to check where this path can lead us to.

 Just as a recap, the basic `cloudform` usage allows us to replace the lengthy and verbose JSON definition of AWS CloudFormation resource, like this: